-Preparation for Australian Public Service (APS) reasoning and personality tests
+Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 If you are applying to join the Australian Public Service (APS), you will be required as part of your application to take several challenging Cognitive and Personality Psychometric tests.
 Most federal and local government departments use an assessment of these test results to determine your suitability for a role.
 In fact, it’s one of their fundamental deciders.
 The APS, however takes it to the next level by applying various styles of test questions to assess you.
 Our preparation will provide you with all the relevant styles of test questions the APS uses so that you are more than ready to take on all the challenges.